-Travel is both a hobby and a passion for me, so I read travel books, watch DVD’s, and read travel blogs habitually and planning is just plain fun.
+Travel is both a hobby and a passion for me, so I read travel books, watch DVD’s, and read travel blogs habitually.
+Planning is just plain fun.
 Crazy, right?
 So I wanted to share some of the resources I use when planning to visit a new destination.

-Determine the Timeframe – Once I’ve figured out a city or location to stay next, I spend a little time researching what attractions are in that area to help me determine how long we will want to stay.
+Once I’ve figured out a city or location to stay next, I spend a little time researching what attractions are in that area.
+This helps me determine how long we will want to stay.
 I check out local attractions, free activities, museums for weekday field trips, and short hikes we can do after work hours.
 I mainly use Trip Advisor for this information, and also each state’s travel bureau website, as well as recommendations from Facebook groups.

 Currently, we try to stick to weekends to move for work purposes.
 So, if there is just one major, all day attraction, such as a National Park, I know that we need at least one week.
 If there are at least two all day attractions and several half day attractions, we definitely need to be in that location for two weeks.
 This also gives us some downtime.
 And keep in mind that this is not a vacation, but a lifestyle, where we still need to grocery shop, homeschool, work, and have some downtime, so the slower, the better.

-Routing is the next step.
-I need to make sure that the roads can handle our 40 feet Motorhome, and more importantly, that we can handle the roads.
-There are 3 major ways that I make this determination.
+I need to make sure that the roads can handle our 40 feet Motorhome.
+Maybe even more importantly, I decide if we can handle the roads.
+There are 3 major ways that I make this determination:

-Choose a Campground – I typically don’t prebook my campgrounds too far out, unless we are moving over a holiday, we are staying for an extended period of time, or we’re traveling with others and want to ensure we can snag two spots.
 I like to make a list of 2 or 3 really good campground options, and then once we have firmed up our plans, I book it.
 As soon as I arrive at the campground, I pick up travel brochures from the office or recreation room.
-Then we simply talk to the staff and other campers to get great recommendations of places to visit from those who have been there, done that.
+Then we simply talk to the staff and other campers to get great recommendations of places to visit in the area.

 See, it’s that simple!
 Happy Travels!